aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/100-task-1/200-create-the-version.md

 Now that your *ServiceCatalogFactory* pipeline has completed you can view the newly created pipeline:
 {{% codepipeline_pipeline_link "reinvent-aws-config-s3-bucket-server-side-encryption-enabled-v1-pipeline" %}}

-You can ignore whether this has run successfully or not for now.
-We need to add the source code for it to work properly.
+You can ignore reinvent-aws-config-s3-bucket-server-side-encryption-enabled-v1-pipeline has failed.
+We need to add the source code for it to work.